wargabasdat/Seleksi-2021-Tugas-1/README.md

 4. Make sure you have a stable internet connection before running the code.
 This will avoid errors when running the code and speed up the process.
 5. Run `npm start` to start the server.
 6. Open your web browser and go to `http://localhost:5000/`.
 Check that your browser will show up a HTML page that says `Hello, this is an NBA G League Players scraper!`.
 This is necessary to check whether the application is already running or not.
+7. Run `http://localhost:5000/scrap-players` in your browser.
+Wait for the response to come out.
-7. Open Postman and open the documentation to make it easier for you.
+8. Or you can open Postman and open the Postman collections to make it easier for you.
 Open the folder `Scraping [LOCAL]` and run the request.
 Wait for the response to come out.
-8. After the response comes out, you can see the scraping data in JSON format in the response body.
+9. After the response comes out, you can see the scraping data in JSON format in the response body.
 In addition, the resulting data is also generated in a JSON file located in the `Data Scraping/src/files` directory.

 ## JSON Structure